-- Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
-Cannot be used as credit toward a major in communication. - 115 SURVEY OF COMMUNICATION THEORY 3 credits Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system. - 225 LISTENING 1 credit Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques. - 226 INTERVIEWING 3 credits A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study). - 227 NONVERBAL COMMUNICATION 3 credits Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings. - 235 INTERPERSONAL COMMUNICATION 3 credits Theory and practice in interpersonal communication concepts and principles.
+- 106 EFFECTIVE ORAL COMMUNICATION 3 credits Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
+Cannot be used as credit toward a major in communication. - 115 SURVEY OF COMMUNICATION THEORY 3 credits Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system. - 226 INTERVIEWING 3 credits A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study). - 227 NONVERBAL COMMUNICATION 3 credits Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings. - 235 INTERPERSONAL COMMUNICATION 3 credits Theory and practice in interpersonal communication concepts and principles.
 Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication. - 245 ARGUMENTATION 3 credits The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
 Includes study and practice of evidence, reasoning, case construction, refutation and rebuttal.

-SOCIAL WORK
+SOCIAL WORK 7750: